 Funding Award Period

-Based on the quality of applications, the Brain Research Foundation anticipates the SIA program will fund up to a total of $450,000 in grants.
-Each total award is limited to $150,000 (direct costs) for a two year grant period from the specified dates only (January 2015-December 2016).
+Based on the quality of applications, the Brain Research Foundation anticipates the SIA program will fund a total of $450,000 in grants.
+Each total award is limited to $150,000 (direct costs) for a two year grant period from the specified dates only (January 2016-December 2018).
 Exact dates will be provided by the BRF upon application approval.
-The first grant payment of $75,000 will be made upon completion of the SIA Acceptance Form.
-The final payment of $75,000 will be made contingent upon receipt of a Preliminary Progress and Financial Report, which will be due one year prior to the end date of the grant period.
+The first grant payment of $75,000 will be made upon completion of the SIA Acceptance Form (January 2016).
+The final payment of $75,000 will be made contingent upon receipt of a Preliminary Progress and Financial Report (January 2017).

 Funds must be utilized within the grant period.